mickabd/rust-learning/README.md

 1. **Withdraw**: Withdraws an amount from an account.
 2. **Deposit**: Deposits an amount into an account.
 3. **Summary**: Prints a summary of the account and bank.

+### Media Application

+1. Create a catalog of media items (Book, Movie, Audiobook, Podcast).
+2. Add a new media item to the catalog.
+3. Describe media and catalog items.

 ## Getting Started